 Moving home or office is never a fun task but there are some ways to make your life easier and one step you can take is choosing the correct packing supplies.
 In this blog, we’ll explain why high-quality packing materials are essential, what they’re used for, and how this can remove much-unwanted stress when you’re packing and moving.

 First and foremost are the boxes.
 When you think of packing, most people of boxes and that’s rightly so.
 Packing can’t begin without the good old cardboard box.
 Let’s start with the types of boxes out there on the market today – Corrugated Fibreboard (Cardboard Box).
 Paperboard (Carton) and Mat Board (find out more here).
 Ignore the latter 2 because they’re useless when it comes to moving and only go for the classic cardboard box.
 Boxes come in all shapes and sizes and before you hit that ‘add to cart’ button, you should know a few things before making your purchase.

 Always Use At Least Double-Walled Boxes

 Single-walled do not cut the mustard with items heavier than a few large books without the bottom feeling like it’s going to fall out and the box itself crumples with a small amount of weight on top.
 Imagine stacking boxes in a Luton van with a height of over 2 meters and then think how the bottom box will cope with the weight.
 It will collapse into a pulp and so will your contents.
-You can easily a lot more time onto the move.
+You can easily add a lot more time onto the move.

 If you’re like us and a sucker for nice clothes that you don’t want to be folded, these boxes are for you.
-They are a rectangle shape box with a hanging rail at the top for your clothes.
+They are rectangle-shaped box with a hanging rail at the top for your clothes.
 We find these very popular for our clients who want their suits or dresses moved by folding and stuffing them into a box.

 2. Invest In Good Quality Tape